 In addition to it’s well-known role as part of the manufacture of chocolate, cocoa beans have many healing and medicinal properties which have been recognized as far back as the ancient Mayan and Aztec civilizations.
 Cocoa was so valuable it was used as a currency by the native tribes of Central and South America.

 Much better for your skin than a sugar-packed chocolate bar, the powder derived from finely ground cocoa beans is what provides such value to your complexion.
 For one, cocoa is an incredibly strong antioxidant.
-One study published in the Journal of Agricultural and Food Chemistry showed that cocoa has more phenolic phytochemicals and a higher antioxidant capacity than black tea, green tea, and red wine!
+One study published in the Journal of Agricultural and Food Chemistry showed that cocoa has more phenolic phytochemicals and a higher antioxidant capacity than black tea and green tea!

 Why are antioxidants important for your skin?
 Because they limit the production of free radicals that can damage skin cells, helping to restore the healthy appearance of the skin and reducing the signs of aging.
 Antioxidants help to repair the damage done to your skin cells by free radicals from environmental toxins, car exhaust, ultraviolet light, household chemicals, and cigarette smoke.
 They boost blood flow and assist the growth of new cells, keeping skin looking young and radiant.